 Identity & Migration.
 I also teach Research Methods at both undergraduate and postgraduate level.

-My research interests are in the fields of sociolinguistics, applied linguistics, and the social psychology of language.
+My research interests are in the fields of sociolinguistics as well as applied linguistics and the social psychology of language.
 My work focuses on societal multilingualism and language contact situations, and especially phenomena such as social identities, language attitudes, language practices, and language policy and planning.
 I am particularly interested in indigenous and migrant minorities, including the endangerment of their languages, their linguistic integration, and their motivations for language learning.
-Moreover, I have a strong interest in Quebec and Canadian Studies.
+I use both experimental and quantitative survey research to investigate these issues.

 Much of my previous research has focused on the

 impact of past language planning measures on the language attitudes held by immigrants and non-immigrants of different mother tongues in Montreal.
 (This work was